 What to expect:

-At this early period in the Tessera's resume, we still don't know what phenotypic potentials exist.
-So far, the only behavior that is atypical for a corn snake mutation is that many of the non-mutant siblings of Tessera types seem to have enhanced pattern and color features.
+At that early period in the Tessera's resume, we didn't know what phenotypic potentials were possible.
+So far, the only genetic feature that is atypical for a corn snake mutation is that many of the non-mutant siblings of Tessera types seem to have enhanced pattern and color features.
 So far, I don't see any hybrid markers, since the collateral sibling features to which I refer are - so far - in the realm of improving existing corn snake features (i.e. some non-Tesseras have better, brighter, cleaner, and/or more consistent colors and markings).

 In the 100+ Tessera mutants produced by me as of Fall, 2010, I'm seeing the following features:

 Presuming that you are breeding a Visual-het--indistinguishable from their homozygote counterpart--he most obvious advantage of having Tesseras in your breeding inventory (aside from their inherent beauty) is that because the mutation is dominantly inherited, 50% of every brood of corns from them will be visual-het Tessera mutants (they will look like homozygote Tesseras, but will only possess one of the paired Tessera gene copies (unless you are fortunate enough to possess a Tessera homozygote).
-With most other corn snake mutations--which are recessive to wild type--one must raise all the Het F1 progeny, and won't receive any mutants until F2 reproduction (a task that can take four to six years).
+With most other corn snake mutations--which are recessive to wild type--one must raise all the Het F1 progeny, and won't receive any visual mutants until F2 reproduction (a task that can take four to six years).
 In the course of adding Tessera to the myriad current patterns and colors of corns, an entirely new market is now in the making.